-Depression is not fatal but can result in the deterioration of your cat’s health.
-If the cat is not eating or drinking normally, they could become dehydrated and lose lots of weight which is harmful to their overall health.
+Depression is not fatal but can result in severe deterioration of your cat’s health.
+If your cat is not eating or drinking normally, they could become dehydrated, lose weight, and become very weak.
 Therefore, if the depression is left untreated, your cat may develop further medical conditions that are fatal.

 Depression in cats is a point of concern.
 With proper treatment and help from your vet, it can be short-lived, and your cat will go back to normal.
 Unfortunately, the depressive episodes can back easily if there are any changes in the kitty’s environment, an illness, or the loss of a loved one.